Nayak (1966 film)

-Nayak (also released under the translated title The Hero, and as Nayak: The Hero) is a 1966 Indian Bengali-language drama film scored, written, and directed by Satyajit Ray.
-It was Ray's second entirely original screenplay, after Kanchenjungha (1962).
-The story revolves around a matinee idol on a 24-hour train ride from Kolkata to Delhi to receive a national award.
-En route, he ends up revealing his mistakes, insecurities, and regrets to a young journalist during a multi-part interview, while his life story is gradually revealed through seven flashbacks and two dreams.
-The film stars Uttam Kumar as the titular nayak (hero), and Sharmila Tagore as the journalist.
+Nayak (subtitled as The Hero; /bn/) is a 1966 Indian Bengali-language epic psychological drama written, scored and directed by Satyajit Ray.
+Produced by R. D. Bansal under the banner of R. D. B. & Co., the film stars Uttam Kumar as a matinee idol on a 24-hour train ride from Kolkata to Delhi to receive a National Award, where he ends up revealing his mistakes, insecurities, and regrets during a multi-part interview to a young journalist, played by Sharmila Tagore.

+Written and filmed in 1965, Nayak is Ray's second entirely original screenplay, after Kanchenjungha (1962).
+Subrata Mitra handled its cinematography, while Dulal Dutta edited the film.
+It marks the first collaboration between Ray and Kumar, and also pairs the latter with Tagore for the second time.

 Plot

 Arindam Mukherjee, a Bengali film star, is being given a prestigious award in Delhi.
 He did not plan to make the trip from Calcutta to accept it in person, but changes his mind at the last minute to try to escape from thoughts about the underperformance of his latest film at the box office and reports in the morning newspaper about an altercation he was involved in.
 As he is unable to get a plane ticket, he has to take an overnight train, but he is actually kind of looking forward to having more time away.

 On the train, the parallel and intersecting stories of a number of the passengers play out in tandem with that of Arindam, including a business executive traveling with his wife and sick daughter, an advertising man willing to use the attentions of his lovely wife to get close to the business executive, and an elderly man who writes letters to the editor critical of the film industry and does not like that Arindam is on the train.
 In the train's dining car, Aditi Sengupta, the young editor of a small modern women's magazine, Adhunika, sees Arindam.
 Although she has a negative view of celebrities and her magazine does not usually cover film, a fellow passenger convinces her to try to interview Arindam to attract more readers, but her first attempt does not go well, as he senses her feelings of superiority and is not interested in answering her searching questions.